soheilabadifard/DynED/README.md

 ## Key Features

-* [cite_start]**Dynamic Diversity Adjustment**: DynED dynamically adjusts its diversity parameter based on the intensity of accuracy changes, allowing it to adapt to severe drifts without manual tuning.
+* **Dynamic Diversity Adjustment**: DynED dynamically adjusts its diversity parameter based on the intensity of accuracy changes, allowing it to adapt to severe drifts without manual tuning.
-* [cite_start]**MMR-based Component Selection**: Utilizes a modified Maximal Marginal Relevance (MMR) method to prune redundant or ineffective components, ensuring the ensemble is both diverse and accurate.
+* **MMR-based Component Selection**: Utilizes a modified Maximal Marginal Relevance (MMR) method to prune redundant or ineffective components, ensuring the ensemble is both diverse and accurate.
-* [cite_start]**Concept Drift Adaptation**: Specifically designed to handle the challenges of concept drift in evolving data streams [cite: 38][cite_start], outperforming baseline methods in various drift scenarios.
+* **Concept Drift Adaptation**: Specifically designed to handle the challenges of concept drift in evolving data streams, outperforming baseline methods in various drift scenarios.
-* [cite_start]**Proven Performance**: Experimental results on 15 datasets show that DynED achieves a higher average mean accuracy compared to five state-of-the-art baselines.
+* **Proven Performance**: Experimental results on 15 datasets show that DynED achieves a higher average mean accuracy compared to five state-of-the-art baselines.

 ---
 <details>
 <summary><b>How it Works</b></summary>

-[cite_start]DynED's architecture is built on a three-stage process to construct and maintain the ensemble structure, as illustrated in the paper.
+DynED's architecture is built on a three-stage process to construct and maintain the ensemble structure, as illustrated in the paper.

 1.  **Stage 1: Prediction & Training**
-    * [cite_start]The set of active components predicts the label of new data samples using majority voting.
+    * The set of active components predicts the label of new data samples using majority voting.
     * These components are then trained on the new samples in an online fashion.

 2.  **Stage 2: Drift Detection & Adaptation**
-    * [cite_start]The ADWIN drift detector is used to monitor the predictions for concept drift.
+    * The ADWIN drift detector is used to monitor the predictions for concept drift.
-    * [cite_start]If a drift is detected, a new component is trained on the most recent data and added to a "reserved pool" of components.
+    * If a drift is detected, a new component is trained on the most recent data and added to a "reserved pool" of components.
-    * [cite_start]The diversity parameter (`λ`) is dynamically updated based on the rate of change in the ensemble's accuracy, preparing it for the selection stage.
+    * The diversity parameter (`λ`) is dynamically updated based on the rate of change in the ensemble's accuracy, preparing it for the selection stage.

 3.  **Stage 3: Component Selection**
-    * [cite_start]When triggered, this stage combines the active and reserved components and prunes the pool to a maximum size.
+    * When triggered, this stage combines the active and reserved components and prunes the pool to a maximum size.
-    * [cite_start]Components are first clustered into two groups based on their prediction errors on recent data.
+    * Components are first clustered into two groups based on their prediction errors on recent data.
-    * [cite_start]Finally, the adapted MMR method is used to select a new set of high-performing, diverse components to become the active ensemble.
+    * Finally, the adapted MMR method is used to select a new set of high-performing, diverse components to become the active ensemble.

 </details>